-Assignment Description Requirements Points Weekly In-Class Quizzes Quizzes will be taken on Canvas and will cover videos and material from each week's classes.
-Closed book; open note 30% total Experiential Learning Report 20% Experiential Learning Presentation Students will present their experiential learning project to the class.
-Described during lecture and in printed guidelines that will be shared with the class 10% Reflection Activity and Report Students will conduct a self-assessment of their own carbon footprint and identify ways to reduce their own contribution to emissions.
-Described during lecture and in printed guidelines that will be shared with the class 10% Attendance (Discussions) Attendance is mandatory.
+Assignment Description Requirements Points Weekly In-Class Quizzes (individual work) Quizzes will be taken on Canvas and will cover videos and material from each week's classes.
+Closed book; open note 30% total Experiential Learning Report (group work) Option 1: Students will survey or review a local business and identify ways that the business could reduce its carbon footprint.
+Students will estimate the costs of proposed mitigation strategies.
+Option 2: Students will analyze a firms' sustainability reports (if available) and propose changes.
+If sustainability reports are not available, students will create a sustainability business plan for the firm.
+Described during lecture and in printed guidelines that will be shared with the class 20% Experiential Learning Presentation (group work) Students will present their experiential learning project to the class.
+Described during lecture and in printed guidelines that will be shared with the class 10% Reflection Activity and Report (individual work) Students will conduct a self-assessment of their own carbon footprint and identify ways to reduce their own contribution to emissions.
+Described during lecture and in printed guidelines that will be shared with the class 10% Attendance (Discussions) (Individual and/or group work) Attendance is mandatory.
 Students will participate in in-class discussions every week.
 These discussions will focus on understanding the material covered during the week.
-For example, one of the topics examined is adaptation.
-The discussion that day will consist on giving students a scenario and asking them what adaptation techniques can be used in that scenario.
-Students will work in groups and introduce the instructor and their classmates to their ideas.
 Absences can be excused with documentation of a conflict or activity that is explicitly listed in the UF Attendance Policy.
 See Below 30%